erayzesen/QuarkPhysics/readme.md

   * It uses pixels directly as a unit without any abstractions.
   * Unlimited shape-mesh support for bodies.
   * Simple and consistent API
-  * QMesh Editor app for editing mesh features of the bodies (coming soon)
+  * External .qmesh file support.
+There is also [QMeshEditor](https://github.com/erayzesen/QMeshEditor) app for create/edit/manage qmesh files.

 * Rigid bodies
+  * Convex polygons support.
   * Joints to connect bodies
   * Reasonable stability for stacked objects.
   * Kinematic bodies for creating controllable physics objects.